-TVCC has partnered with Career Coach (https://tvcc.emsicc.com/? radius=®ion=10%20Mile%20Radius%20from%20Athens%2C%20TX) for students to discover majors and in-demand careers and education based on their interests!
+TVCC has partnered with Career Coach for students to discover majors and in-demand careers and education based on their interests!

 - · Career Assessment Profiler

 - · Interactive Career Catalog

-- · Browse TVCC's Pathways
+- Browse TVCC's Pathways

 - TVCC's AA degrees are fully transferable to public universities in Texas.
-See an academic advisor or TVCC's university transfer webpage (https://www.tvcc.edu/ Advisement/Category.aspx?z=72) for more information on this transfer opportunity. - Many of TVCC's AAS degrees lead to an online Bachelor of Applied Arts and Sciences (BAAS) degree with participating universities.
-See an academic advisor or the BAAS transfer website (https://www.ntxccc.org/pathways/) for more information on this transfer opportunity.
+See an academic advisor or TVCC's university transfer webpage for more information on this transfer opportunity. - Many of TVCC's AAS degrees lead to an online Bachelor of Applied Arts and Sciences (BAAS) degree with participating universities.
+See an academic advisor or the BAAS transfer website for more information on this transfer opportunity.

-Mathematics AA Degree, Liberal Arts Major
+Biology AA Degree, Liberal Arts Major